How it works

 Your doctor needs to know if...

-You need to talk to your doctor or pharmacist before you take carbamazepine if any of the following apply to you: You think you may be allergic to carbamazepine (or similar medicines like oxcarbazepine (Trileptal™)), tricyclic antidepressants like amitriptyline, or an epilepsy medicine called phenytoin.
+You need to talk to your doctor or pharmacist before you take carbamazepine if you think you may be allergic to carbamazepine (or similar medicines like oxcarbazepine (Trileptal™)), tricyclic antidepressants like amitriptyline, or an epilepsy medicine called phenytoin.

 You also need to talk to your doctor or pharmacist before starting treatment with carbamazepine if any of the following apply to you: